Organizing various replications in MySQL 8.0

 What is Replication?

-Replication is a mechanism for copying data onto another server.
+Replication is a mechanism that allows you to copy data to another server.

 This feature has been implemented in early versions of MySQL.